DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 the terminal:

 ```
-ssh $USER@gorm.risoe.dk
+ssh $USER@jess.dtu.dk
 ```

 Enter your DTU password when prompted.
-This will give you terminal access to the Gorm cluster.
+This will give you terminal access to the Jess cluster.

 Mounting the cluster discs